Chained Soldier: Mato Defense Force

 Commander of the Mato Defense Force's 9th Squad.
-Fubuki is Himari and Yachiho's mother, and is the current head of the Azuma family.
-A perfectionist, Fubuki is strict with her daughters, and wishes to see them produce results worthy of the MDF and the Azuma Family.
-However, Fubuki also cares deeply for her family, and wishes to nurture its younger members to be more caring and on better terms with each other.
+Fubuki is Himari, Yachiho, and Maia's mother, and is the current head of the Azuma family.
+A perfectionist, Fubuki is strict with her daughters and wishes to see them produce results worthy of the MDF and the Azuma Family.
+However, Fubuki also cares deeply for her family and wishes to nurture its younger members to be more caring and on better terms with one another.
 Her power is "Sunset", which allows her to summon a jumonji yari spear.
 The weapon increases her physical attributes while being wielded, with Fubuki being able to adjust its power output.
 She can also change the shaft's length at will.